gardener/gardener/docs/api-reference/operator.md

 <a href="#operator.gardener.cloud/v1alpha1.ExtensionSpec">ExtensionSpec</a>)
 </p>
 <p>
-<p>Deployment specifies how an extension can be installed for a gardener landscape.
+<p>Deployment specifies how an extension can be installed for a Gardener landscape.
 It includes the specification
 for installing an extension and/or an admission controller.</p>
 </p>
 <table>